Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Bears stats and trends

-- Chicago has two wins against the spread in four games this season.
+- So far this season Chicago has two wins against the spread.

-- This season, the Bears are winless ATS when entering a game as an underdog of 5.5 points or more.
+- The Bears have yet to cover the spread this season when underdogs by 5.5 points or more.

-- Chicago's games this season have gone over the total in one out of four opportunities (25%).

-- The Bears rack up nine fewer points per game (16) than the Raiders allow (25).
+- The Bears put up nine fewer points per game (16) than the Raiders surrender (25).

 - The Bears have turned the ball over four times this season, one more turnover than the Raiders have forced (3).